-For some the idea of Close Circuit TV (CCTV) is just too intrusive – and yet it is a vital ingredient of a security plan for many commercial properties where risks cannot be covered by security guards alone.
-From shopping malls, to warehousing, assisted living facilities, hospitals, cinemas and other risky spots, CCTV is a low cost and full time security presence.
+For some, the idea of Close Circuit TV (CCTV) is just too intrusive – and yet it is a vital ingredient of a security plan for many commercial properties where risks cannot be covered by security guards alone.
+From shopping malls to warehousing, assisted living facilities, hospitals, cinemas and other risky sports, CCTV is a low cost and full-time security presence.

 This all comes down to a system of management and how the investment in the camera system is put to the best possible use.